victor-shepardson/bendy/README.md

 #Bendy: Wavetable Automaton Synthesis with Indirect Feedback

 This is a Max/MSP software synthesizer called Bendy!
 Bendy may help you to explore the world of noises.
-Listen to a [first study @ soundcloud](https://soundcloud.com/victorshepardson/bendy-1), read the [full writeup @ github](bendy.ipynb), and try it yourself!
+Listen to a [first study @ soundcloud](https://soundcloud.com/victorshepardson/bendy-1), read the [full writeup @ github](http://nbviewer.ipython.org/github/victor-shepardson/bendy/blob/master/bendy.ipynb), or try it yourself!